-Deciding what to say about myself first is probably as difficult for me as it is for you to find your first words in a counselling session – what is most important, how to get myself across properly?
-In that I think I have stumbled upon what I would like to stress about myself and my work first – I am human just like you and we are equals.
-There is this image of the expert psychotherapist, seated behind a “patient”, cold and detached, rooting around in the sub-conscious and then prescribing a cure.
-Almost everything about that sentence does not apply to me.
-I say almost because while I do not consider myself the expert on each person’s life and mental health, I am a professional with a great deal of knowledge and training in how to support the real experts – my clients – in making new decisions and finding ways to live more fully and authentically.
-I am not seated behind you, but face to face where we can begin to meet each other and build a relationship which supports growth and healing.
-Alternatively I may at times sit by your side if it ever feels that you need me “on your side” when exploring a particular issue.
-I am not cold and detached, but offer an innate warmth and acceptance as well as a commitment to our work together.
+I would like to start with this: I am human just like you and see us equals.
+I do not consider myself the expert on your life and mental health, yet I am a professional with a great deal of knowledge and training in how to support the real experts – my clients – in making new decisions and finding ways to live more fully and authentically.
+During this process I am not cold and detached, but offer an innate warmth and acceptance as well as a commitment to our work together.
 I am myself in the room – this means that although it will be your life and your story that we talk about, you can be sure that I am my authentic self in the room, that I will bring my real thoughts and feelings to the work to help us understand what is going on in your life.
-Nevertheless there are important clear professional boundaries that hold our therapeutic relationship, so that you and I both know what is offered and expected.
-The place where we meet, the times at which we meet, how long our sessions last, the confidentiality that is kept and how we will react if our paths ever cross “in the real world” – all these boundaries will be agreed upon between us and can be trusted to keep our work safe and unblurred.
+Nevertheless there are important clear professional boundaries that hold our therapeutic relationship, so that you and I both know what is offered and expected: Where we meet, the times at which we meet, how long our sessions last, how much they cost, the confidentiality that is kept and how we will react if our paths ever cross “in the real world” – all these boundaries will be agreed upon between us and can be trusted to keep our work safe and unblurred.

 I am always committed to learning and developing as a counsellor and for this reason am regularly in continual professional development.